-For the year ended December 31, 2018, we recorded \$1.3 million of license fee expense under this agreement.
+For the years ended December 31, 2019 and 2018, we recorded \$2.8 million and \$1.3 million, respectively, of license fee expense under this agreement.
 We believe that the terms and conditions of the CSS License Agreement, which provides us with the rights to use the trademark and intellectual property in connection with our video content, are more favorable to us than any similar agreement we could have negotiated with an independent third party.